opencompany/www.opencompany.org/_i18n/en/_posts/2014-01-27-how-your-company-can-benefit-from-being-open-lessons-from-balanced.md

 it.
 Some of the best companies learned that even if they didn’t have the best product, they would use that public criticism to engage with customers and use that as feedback for their product.”
-As there’s no platform to “review” payment companies, Balanced Payments settled on using Github as its public forum.
+As there’s no platform to “review” payment companies, Balanced Payments settled on using GitHub as its public forum.

 An important distinction is that open companies are not just about open software.
 They’re open with their ideas, which can be a fundamentally